wireapp/wire-server-deploy/offline/demo-wiab.md

 # Wire-in-a-Box Deployment Guide

 This guide provides detailed instructions for deploying Wire-in-a-Box (WIAB) using Ansible on an Ubuntu 24.04 system.
 The deployment process is structured into multiple blocks within the Ansible playbook, offering flexibility in execution.
+It is designed to configure a remote node, such as example.com (referred to as deploy_node), to install Wire with a custom domain, example.com (referred to as target_domain).
+These variables must be verified in the file [../ansible/inventory/demo/host.yml](../ansible/inventory/demo/host.yml) before running the pipeline.

 Typically, the deployment process runs seamlessly without requiring any external flags.
 However, if needed, you have the option to skip certain tasks based on their conditional flags.
 For instance, if you wish to bypass the [Wire Artifact Download tasks](#8-wire-artifact-download) —which can be time-consuming—you can manage the artifacts independently and skip this step in the Ansible workflow by using the flag `-e skip_download=true`.